ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.1.10 (2020-08-20)
 * (sbormann) Added universal remote control including a track-pad to media-device.
 * (sbormann) Device-Options are now sorted in categories.
-* (sbormann) Collapsibles like additional informations are animated now.
+* (sbormann) Collapses like additional information are animated now.
 * (sbormann) Added option for the device button to change the caption of the button in the dialog.
 * (sbormann) Added option to open URL in new window instead of box inside dialog.
-* (sbormann) Made toggeling of a state more fault tolerant if the type is not set correctly (iQontrol presumes now, it is a switch).
+* (sbormann) Made toggling of a state more fault-tolerant if the type is not set correctly (iQontrol presumes now, it is a switch).

 ### 1.1.9 (2020-08-14)
 * (sbormann) Enhanced popup with the ability to add buttons and confirmation messages.